sklykov/zernpy/README.md

 ### zernpy - package for calculation Zernike polynomials

-This project is intended for calculation of Zernike polynomials parameters / values / properties using tabular and recursive equations, that might be the faster way to calculate values of high order polynomials in comparison to usage of their exact definition (that used the sum of factorials, see the [Wiki article](https://en.wikipedia.org/wiki/Zernike_polynomials) for details).
+This project is intended for calculation of Zernike polynomials parameters / values / properties using tabular and recursive equations, the last ones were supposed to be the faster way to calculate values of high order polynomials in comparison to usage of their exact definition (that used the sum of factorials, see the [Wiki article](https://en.wikipedia.org/wiki/Zernike_polynomials) for details).
+However, it's turned out that usage of sum of factorials (calculated from *math.factorial* method) even for high orders provides sufficiently fast calculation of radial polynomials.
+Nevertheless, I hope that usage of recurrence equation might be advantageous (along with found way to speed up them by storing the coefficients for each radial order instead of using direct equation from the article).
+Also, I hope that someone also would find useful some of developed methods for usage in any further project.
 The recursive and tabular equations are taken from the articles: [[1]](https://doi.org/10.1364/OL.38.002487), [[2]](https://doi.org/10.1080/09500340.2011.554896) and [[3]](https://doi.org/10.1364/OE.26.018878).
 Several useful transformations (e.g., from OSA / ANSI index to Noll one) are implemented as the methods of the main class.